Genez-io/genezio-landing-page/deployment-platform/content/posts/framework_agnostic_what_does_it_mean.md

 Remember, the right platform can make all the difference in your framework-agnostic journey.
 Take your time, do your research, and choose wisely.

-### Genezio: The Framework-Agnostic Powerhouse
+### DeployApps: The Framework-Agnostic Powerhouse

 Want to look into what this might look like in the real world?

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} is a top-notch framework-agnostic serverless platform designed from the ground up to empower developers like us with the freedom and flexibility we crave.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} is a top-notch framework-agnostic serverless platform designed from the ground up to empower developers like us with the freedom and flexibility we crave.

-Genezio boasts a super smooth development experience, effortless scalability (so you can handle those traffic spikes like a champ), and rock-solid integrations that'll make your life easier.
+DeployApps boasts a super smooth development experience, effortless scalability (so you can handle those traffic spikes like a champ), and rock-solid integrations that'll make your life easier.
 Plus, it lets you focus on what you do best – building awesome products – instead of getting bogged down in infrastructure management.

 In short, it's the perfect partner for your framework-agnostic adventures.
 It's got everything you need to take your projects to the next level.